 How I want to be involved in nonprofit: I would love to be able to provide medical relief to foreign, underserved communities.
 However, I am aware that sometimes you don't have to travel far to find a need and create an impact.
 I am very open to possibilities, and am excited to help in any way possible once I have my degree.

 Best Advice: "If you have the ability to take more credits and get a minor, do it."
 If it weren't for this advice from my mom I would have never joined NLA.
 More importantly though, I would have never completed extra volunteer hours at the Ronald McDonald House, and I think that experience really made me grow as a future medical professional.
 I was able to see sides of my future patients that you don't see through a medication history list, and I will forever be grateful for that experience my freshman year of college.

 Favorite memory at SDSU: Jacey said, “The entire experience!
-From campus to community involvement, part-time jobs I held & of course maintaining a social life, I am grateful for all the connections made & lessons learned.
+From campus to community involvement, part-time jobs I held and of course maintaining a social life, I am grateful for all the connections made and lessons learned.
 I loved the opportunity to meet so many new people and leaving four years later with lifelong friends.”

-Campus Involvement: Jacey was involved in the SDSU Human Services Club, Brookings SD, SDSU Consumer Affairs Club, Brookings County Youth Mentoring Program & worked at the SDSU Foundation.
-Jacey said, “I was able to serve as president for the Consumer Affairs Club my senior year & this was a great learning opportunity for me.
-Holding a leadership position really proved to me how important networking is, & it really isn’t too hard!
+Campus Involvement: Jacey was involved in the SDSU Human Services Club, SDSU Consumer Affairs Club, Brookings County Youth Mentoring Program and worked at the SDSU Foundation.
+Jacey said, “I was able to serve as president for the Consumer Affairs Club my senior year and this was a great learning opportunity for me.
+Holding a leadership position really proved to me how important networking is and it really isn’t too hard!
 Almost everyone is willing to help students out, so take advantage of that.”